OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 </manifest>
 ```

 The network security configuration uses an XML file where the app specifies which CA certificates will be trusted.
 There are various ways to bypass the Network Security Configuration, which will be described below.
+Please also see the [Security Analyst’s Guide to Network Security Configuration in Android P](https://www.nowsecure.com/blog/2018/08/15/a-security-analysts-guide-to-network-security-configuration-in-android-p/ "Security Analyst’s Guide to Network Security Configuration in Android P") for further information.

 ##### Adding the User Certificates to the Network Security Configuration